Cowboys deliver on coach's guarantee, beat rival Washington

 Doran Armstrong recovered the fumble Parsons forced and returned it 37 yards for a touchdown, and Randy Gregory picked off Heinicke and forced Allen to fumble on a sack the day after he was activated off injured reserve.
 Armstrong and his teammates celebrated his TD with some of the many Cowboys fans in attendance for what felt like a home game for the leaders in the NFC East, complete with custom benches on the visiting sideline.

-“They were great benches,” Prescott said.
-“They were heated, so they did the deed and did what we needed them to, so I guess that’s why we brought them in.”

 In the aftermath of McCarthy saying, “We’re going to win this game — I’m confident in that,” his team sputtered late but took care of business.
-Prescott threw a touchdown pass to Amari Cooper and two interceptions, Ezekiel Elliott ran 12 times for 45 yards through a knee injury and the Cowboys (9-4) distanced themselves from Washington (6-7) in the NFC East.
+Prescott threw for 211 yards with a touchdown pass to Amari Cooper and two interceptions, Ezekiel Elliott ran 12 times for 45 yards through a knee injury and the Cowboys (9-4) distanced themselves from Washington (6-7) in the NFC East.

-“We got high standards and high expectations for ourselves,” said Prescott, who was 23 of 39 for 211 yards.
-“Got going pretty early, got a big lead, but we’ve got to be able to finish it off and not let them back in the game.”

 Tensions boiled over with 10:29 left when Washington rookie William Bradley-King — promoted off the practice squad in the morning because of COVID-19 absences — shoved Prescott near the Cowboys sideline.
 Elliott shoved Bradley-King, and Dallas right tackle La’el Collins was ejected for his role in the skirmish.